flashbots/relayscan/docs/adrs/202405-bidcollect.md

 ### Done

 - Ultrasound bid stream
-- Data API polling
+- Data API polling (at t-4, t-2, t-0.5, t+0.5, t+2)
-- Data format
-- Output
+- CSV Output
-  - Writing to csv for top and all bids
+  - Writing to hourly CSV files (one file for top bids, and one for all bids)
   - Cache for deduplication
+  - Script to combine into single CSV

 ### Next up (must have)

 - Diagram showing the flow of data and the components involved
 - Consider methodology of storing "relay"
 - Double-check that bids are complete but without duplicates
-- File Output
-  - Combine all individual files into a big file
-  - Consider gzipped CSV output: https://gist.github.com/mchirico/6147687 (currently, an hour of bids is about 300MB)
-  - Consider Parquet output files
-  - Upload to S3 + R2 (see also mempool dumpster scripts)

 ### Could have

-**Data API polling**
+Data API polling
-- consider improvements to timing
 - relay-specific rate limits?

-**Stream Output**
+Stream Output
 - Websockets or SSE subscription

-**getHeader polling**
+File Output
+- Consider Parquet output files (not sure if needed)
+- Upload to S3 + R2 (see also mempool dumpster scripts)

+getHeader polling
 - some already implemented in [collect-live-bids.go](/cmd/service/collect-live-bids.go))
 - define query times